Your Genesys Blog Subscription has been confirmed!

 Quality managers and evaluators can view participant data attributes in the interaction detail page.
 An attribute is a piece of information about a participant that travels with them throughout the interaction.
 Participant data attributes persist between transfers from one call flow to another.
 This feature enables managers and evaluators to see the results of collected digits in IVR or data obtained from external systems through data actions or web services.

-For a full list of new features, visit the Release Notes in the Genesys Cloud CX Resource Center.
-If you have a question about any features, ask the online Genesys Cloud CX community or reach out to your Genesys representative.
+For a full list of new features, visit the Release Notes in the Genesys Cloud Resource Center.
+If you have a question about any features, ask the online Genesys Cloud community or reach out to your Genesys representative.

 Subscribe to our free newsletter and get blog updates in your inbox.